 There’s nothing more exciting than bringing home a sweet little puppy.
-There’s lots to learn, and one of the first things you will find yourself frantically searching for is advice on how to make a puppy stop crying at night!
-It sounds heartbreaking, but it’s completely normal, and here are seven tips to help you ensure your puppy settles in and starts sleeping – sooner, rather than later.
+There’s lots to learn, and one of the first things you will find yourself frantically searching for is tips to stop your puppy crying at night!
+It sounds heartbreaking, but it’s completely normal, and here are 7 tips to help you ensure your puppy settles in and starts sleeping – sooner, rather than later.

 Once you understand why your pupper is making that sad, sad sound, it becomes a lot easier to help them.
 Think back to the day before you brought your new fluffy friend home.
 They were probably snuggled up with mum and all their brothers and sisters at night, in the only house they have ever known.
 Now, they have a nice big, soft bed all to themselves – but it’s quiet, it doesn’t smell the same and they are probably a bit confused.

 It won’t last long, though, and if you follow these seven tips they’ll be snoozing quietly in no time!

 1. Never underestimate the power of the potty!